terazus/AnotherPokedex/README.md

 - Add JSON-LD markup and sitemap.xml to let google search console parse and reference the pages (https://sitemap.nuxtjs.org/): better SEO.
 - Add a counter for the number of pokemons in the current query.
 - Add a PWA icon for mobile devices.
-- Design individual pokemon pages (data already available a fetched through REST at build time).
+- Design individual pokemon pages (data already available, fetched through REST at build time).
 - Refactor the getData store function into smaller functions for better readability, maintainability and testability.
 - Add a middleware to redirect to a 404 page if the pokemon is not found.